-Incidentally, if you are ever Mirandized, even if you are convinced you've done nothing wrong, the only
+Incidentally, if you are ever Mirandized, even if you are convinced you've done nothing wrong (in fact, especially

 words out of your mouth should be "I want a lawyer and will not consider answering questions until I have one."
 See here